STUDENTS on the RIVER

 Check out MCHS Watershed Council scholarship recipient Finn Westerlund’s inspirational video below presented at the 2024 Merced River Fest AND a student-created claymation video “Bad Bugs” about the good they offer to our planet.

-In collaboration with the Mariposa Arts Council, the Upper Merced River Watershed Council is proud to sponsor its first STUDENTS on the RIVER film contest open to all school-age Mariposa County youth.
+The Upper Merced River Watershed Council is proud to sponsor its second annual STUDENTS on the RIVER film contest open to all school-age youth.

-Student videos will be featured at the April 19, 2025 MERCED RIVER FEST - Wild and Scenic Film Festival event at the Grove House and will used as educational outreach materials throughout the watershed.
+Student videos will featured at the April 18, 2026 MERCED RIVER FEST - Wild and Scenic Film Festival event at the Grove House and will be used as educational outreach materials throughout the watershed.

 Guidelines

-• Must be a school-age student within Mariposa County
+• Must be a K-12 school-age student within the Yosemite region

 • Films can be up to 3 minutes

-• Content must be suitable for all ages
+• Film content must be suitable for all ages

 Suggested topics include